donomii/Quon/DEVELOPING.md

 == The AST

-The AST is a direct reflection of the code.
+The AST is a direct reflection of the quon code.
 Additional data for compilation is stored in "tags".
 Tags are hash tables that are "attached" to other data.
 At the moment, this only works for boxes.
 So an AST node would just be a symbol, with the followng tags attached

-        ("line"    -1)              Line number of source file, deprecated ("file"    base)              Line number of source file, deprecated ("name"    "node type")     e.g. statement, expression
+        ("line"    -1)              Line number of source file, deprecated ("file"    base)            File name of source file, deprecated ("name"    "node type")     e.g. statement, expression
         ("subname" "subtype")       node subtype, e.g. setter, getter